2005 (July to December)

 ——————–Joker: Last Laugh #6

 Late October.
 At Slabside Penitentiary for Metahumans in New Jersey (aka The Slab), Joker learns that he has a brain tumor with only months to live.
 Deciding to go out with a bang, Joker incites a huge riot.
 He then gets ahold of fellow-prisoner Multi-Man and keeps killing the poor guy until he gets a desirable superpower with which he can use to further the riot.
 In the span of minutes Joker kills Multi-Man thirty-six times!
 Eventually, Joker is able to lead a swarm of metahuman villains into a room that contains a metagene inhibitor (a device straight out of Brian Michael Bendis’ Powers that causes superhumans to lose their powers while in its radius).
 The Slab’s security system continues to emit a noxious gas that induces vomiting.
 However, Joker knows a secret: When the gas mixes with the effects of the metagene inhibitor (combined with Joker’s non-metahuman, but bizarre DNA chemical makeup) everyone in immediate proximity turns into a stark raving, green-haired, white-skinned Joker!
 When the smoke clears, Joker has a “Jokerized” army of a hundred deadly metahuman villains at his command.
 Blue Beetle (!) helps Black Canary get inside the Slab, but she winds up getting the holy crap kicked out of her by dozens of Jokerized metahumans.
 The bad guys then begin flooding out of the Slab.
 In Gotham, Sasha Bordeaux meets and teams-up with Huntress to take down Jokerized escapee Alesandra Taracon (who turns out to actually be an undercover DEO agent).
 Nightwing cuts short a sexy date with Oracle to enter the Slab with Batman.
 Before long, Lady Spellbinder creates a hallucination where Nightwing thinks he is fighting a giant Bat-Mite.
 While Batman, Nightwing, and Blue Beetle rescue Canary, Joker has Black Mass create a localized black hole that sucks in everything from the surrounding area and spews it into Limbo.
 Joker then escapes to Easter Island where he conducts his Jokerized army from afar.
 In Gotham, Batman and Spoiler deal with a swarm of Jokerized cockroaches.
 Yes, apparently non-human life can be Jokerized as well.
 Sigh.
 Moving on, Joker then sends his army after Harley Quinn because Mister J wants to impregnate her before he dies to make sure that he has an heir!
 As much as Harl loves J, she definitely is not cool with this and begs Oracle for help.
 Babs sends in Batgirl, Spoiler, and Power Girl to protect her.
 Concurrently, Jokerized metahumans are causing major damage and mass fatalities all over the world, but the JLA and the US Army are holding their own.
 Annoyed, Joker takes action.
 First, the mad clown sends the weather-controlling villain known as Stormfront on a mission to make it rain Joker Venom all over the world.
 Second, he has his army inject everyone at Arkham with Joker Venom.
 A headstrong Robin enters Arkham, but is easily captured by the Jokerized Arkham inmates.
 Huntress goes in after Robin and knocks out Killer Croc.
 Kirk Langrstrom (Man-Bat) is then able to synthesize a cure for the Joker’s new poison.
 In Metropolis, Joker’s reign (and rain) has turned hundreds into crazed maniacs, including Kyle Rayner.
 Batman and Superman barely contain the power of a Jokerized Green Lantern, but are able to restore Kyle back to his normal state.
 The JLA then defeats Dr. Polaris and, with Langstrom’s anti-toxin, is able to restore much order.
 Circe then casts a magick spell that renders every male hero on Earth inert—Batman for instance is morphed into a snake-creature.
-This prompts Wonder Woman to lead an army comprising of every female hero in the DCU, including former League of Assassins member Onyx (!), against Circe’s army of villains.
+This prompts Wonder Woman to lead an army comprising of every female hero in the DCU, including former League of Assassins member Onyx Adams (!), against Circe’s army of villains.
 Following this epic all-ladies battle, the men are restored.
 Nightwing then confronts Joker (who is dressed up as Elvis) one-on-one inside Gotham Cathedral.
 Dick winds up nearly pummeling him to death.
 Batman, Robin, and Huntress are all on hand to deliver Joker to the authorities.
 (By the way, I think artist Rick Burchett accidentally drew Bullock among the authorities.
 I say “accidentally” because Bullock has quit the force at this point.
 Dixon names the Bullock-esque cop “Johnson”—probably an attempt to cover for the error).
 Meanwhile, Slabside security head Shilo Norman (Mister Miracle III) is able to send the prison out of Limbo and back onto Earth, albeit in Antarctica instead of New Jersey.
 The prison will remain permanently in the more secure locale of Antarctica from this point on.
 In the aftermath of the week-long anarchy, Philo Zeiss finds out it was the Russian mob that had put a hit out on his boss Lew Moxon, and he tries to kill a Russian mobster and his daughter.
 Zeiss is stopped thanks to interference from both Batman and the Jokerized villain known as Santa Klaus.
 PS.
 Black Canary discovers that Joker’s catscan had been altered.
 He doesn’t actually have a brain tumor after all.
 Last Laugh is finally over.
 Good unique idea for a Joker plot.
 Poorly executed.

 –Detective Comics #764